jtimonen/svg-tools/README.md

 svgtools plot path/to/your.svg --png out.png    # save PNG at full viewBox size; omit to show window svgtools plot path/to/your.svg --png out.png --show  # save and also show
 ```

+`grid` uses the original SVG’s full canvas size (width/height + viewBox) for each tile so repeated boxes match the source dimensions.

 ## Notes
 - SVG transforms (matrix/translate/scale/rotate) are applied via Matplotlib `Affine2D`.